-Acknowledging the outlined difficulties in the field, it is still our belief that a deeper understanding of how ellipsis can progress over time can be a insightful if daunting enterprise in future research, as it has the potential of decoding precisely the tension between developing grammatical systems and behavioral patterns which concerns much of current linguistic research in more general terms.
+Acknowledging the outlined difficulties in the field, it is still our belief that a deeper understanding of how ellipsis can progress over time can be an insightful if daunting enterprise in future research, as it has the potential of decoding precisely the tension between developing grammatical systems and behavioral patterns which concerns much of current linguistic research in more general terms.
 If we are to identify promising sources of insight in future research, then let us mention the following four (where the first two emerge from the work that we have reviewed above and the latter two are further desiderata, as we are not aware of their systematic application to diachronic research on ellipsis yet).
 First, a fair amount of the diachronic work we have reviewed such as in particular in the case of the Romance languages shows the benefit of careful grammatical analysis in a micro-variationist setting.
 Second, usagebased accounts as e.g. the ones on auxiliary ellipsis in German or preposition ellipsis in English can offer insight into different types of pressures that can keep certain constructions alive or even reverse them.
 Third, it is likely that further quantitative methods that have reached ellipsis research, but not so much yet its diachronic branch, might provide further understanding of the phenomenon.
 Given the rather dense encoding that ellipsis automatically triggers (in the sense of information density), we may suspect that this method can provide additional ways of modeling the course of ellipsis over time, provided sufficient corpus data are available for the diachronic stages one is interested in.
 See for instance, Schäfer 2021 with references therein for studies on ellipsis based on the concept of information density (and see e. g.
 Speyer 2015 for diachronic reasoning based on information density, but alas, not on ellipsis).
 The fourth venue we would like to mention is not unprecedented either, even if we are not aware of it having been applied to the diachrony of ellipsis.
-When the corpus data situation is not informative enough, attempts have been made in different areas of diachronic grammar ranging from morphosyntax to semantics, to simulate some of the potential courses of change with psycholinguistic tools (Hundt et al. 2017, Zhang et al. 2018, Gergel et al. 2021, among others).
+When the corpus data situation is not informative enough, attempts have been made in different areas of diachronic grammar ranging from morphosyntax to semantics, to simulate some of the potential courses of change with psycholinguistic tools (e.g. Hundt et al. 2017, Zhang et al. 2018, Gergel et al. 2021, 2023).
+Whether and how such tools can be applied to the simulation of elliptical processes in the course of language change remains an open and relevant question.